PyRezaSeyyednezhad/Go-Turtle/README.md

 ## 🙏 Acknowledgments

-- Inspired by Python's turtle graphics module
+- Built with Python's built-in `turtle` graphics module
-- Thanks to all contributors who have helped with this project
+- Uses `tkinter` for the settings interface
+- Inspired by Logo programming language and educational tools

 ## 📞 Support

-For questions, issues, or suggestions:
+For issues, questions, or suggestions:
 - Open an [Issue](https://github.com/PyRezaSeyyednezhad/Go-Turtle/issues)
-- Check the [docs/HowToUse.txt](docs/HowToUse.txt) for detailed instructions
+- Provide details about your Python version and operating system

 ---

-**Happy Coding! 🐢✨**
+**Happy Drawing! 🎨🐢**

-*Built with Go and ❤️ by the Go-Turtle community*
+*Created with Python Turtle Graphics*